 2. Camp Monsters

 Those of you who are fans of the outdoors and the wilderness may enjoy this one.
 In this podcast, the host, Weston Davis, talks about the history of certain cryptids or mythical creatures throughout the United States, and recounts supposed first-hand accounts that people have had with these creatures.
 While Mr. Davis covers commonly known creatures like Sasquatch, the Jersey Devil, and the Chupacabra, he also has episodes on many less-known creatures, like the Ozark Howler, the Batsquatch, the Loveland Frogman, and Tahoe Tessie.
-Another nice touch that this podcast adds is that it has ambient sound playing in the background, which makes it feel like you really are sitting around a campfire, or resting out on the forest, or even floating on a boat out on the water if it’s an episode about a water-based creature.
+Another nice touch that this podcast adds is that it has ambient sound playing in the background, which makes it feel like you really are sitting around a campfire, or resting out in the forest, or even floating on a boat out on the water if it’s an episode about a water-based creature.
 Those who enjoy atmospheric discussions about those things around the country that go bump in the night should absolutely check out Camp Monsters.

 3. Cryptid Campfire

 This one is quite similar to Camp Monsters, but with a few key differences.
 For one, this one actually has four hosts instead of one.
-Eli Watson, Jasmine With, Alex Daikaiju, and Steffen Myers do also talk about a lot of similar cryptids as Mr. Davis does on Camp Monsters, their take on the subject is a lot more fun and lighthearted, as opposed to it being very serious and atmospheric like on Camp Monsters.
+Eli Watson, Jasmine With, Alex Daikaiju, and Steffen Myers do also talk about a lot of similar cryptids as Mr. Davis does on Camp Monsters, but their take on the subject is a lot more fun and lighthearted, as opposed to it being very serious and atmospheric like on Camp Monsters.
 The hosts of Cryptid Campfire also take a lot more time to dive into the history of the various creatures they talk about, including even government resources if there are any they can find.
 Depending on the creature that’s being covered, some historical references can even go back to pre-colonial times!
 On top of all of this, they’ll even bring on guests to also break down the history and accounts of these creatures.
 So if you’d really like an in-depth look at those same things around the world that go bump in the night, this may be the one for you!

 4. Chilling Tales for Dark Nights

 This is one I highly recommend listening to while driving at night.
 Chilling Tales for Dark Nights is part of an entire podcast network dedicated to the creepy and the macabre.
 In this podcast specifically, the host, Steve Taylor, introduces the listener to a series of spooky fictional stories submitted by a range of authors, which are then read and/or acted out by various voice actors.
 One of the best things about the stories presented in this podcast is that they can cover a wide range of premises.
 Such premises include ghosts and hauntings, spiritual/demonic possessions, creeping monsters, apocalyptic events, creepy cults, unethical medical facilities, murder mysteries, and so many more.
 On top of this wide range of premises, the voice talents who bring these stories to life almost always do a wonderful job of sucking the listener into the atmosphere that the stories try to establish.
-The stories told in this podcast find many ways to scare listeners, which can make them a joy to listen to for anyone who is into that sort of things.
+The stories told in this podcast find many ways to scare listeners, which can make them a joy to listen to for anyone who is into that sort of thing.
 For those of you looking for some frightening fiction and some macabre entertainment, Chilling Tales for Dark Nights may be worth checking out.

 So there it is!
 These are just my recommendations for podcasts that you can start listening to while you’re in the car.
-I may be a little biased toward these picks because they are the ones I’ve most enjoyed listening to, and I think you’ll enjoy listening to them to!
+I may be a little biased toward these picks because they are the ones I’ve most enjoyed listening to, but I think you’ll enjoy listening to them to!
 If there are any podcasts that could also be a good listen on a road trip, be sure to let me know in the comments below.
 In any case, I hope you enjoyed reading today’s article.
 Please be sure to share the article, follow the blog, and follow The Young Gentleman’s Guide on Facebook and Instagram.
 And on that note, this is Max from The Young Gentleman’s Guide, and I’ll see you next time!